-7. Clay Brendish Non-executive Lead Independent Director British, born 1947
+6. Clay Brendish Non-executive Lead Independent Director British, born 1947

 Mr Brendish was appointed to the Board as a Non-executive Director and the Lead Independent Director in 2017.
-He also serves as the Chairman of the Governance and Sustainability, Strategic Security and Compensation Committees and is a member of the Audit and Nominations Committees.
+He also serves as the Chairman of the Strategic Security and Compensation Committees and is a member of the Audit and Nominations Committees as well as the Governance and Sustainability Committee of which he served as the Chairman until February 2022.